Knotless Ruck or Ruck Tied Under Bum

-The ruck is a single pass (one layer of wrap covering the baby) back carry.
-For a standard ruck the tails of the wrap would be passed round your waist and knotted at the front.
-You may not have enough length to do this with a short wrap, or just prefer not have the wrap tied across your middle, so the knotless finish or tying under bum (often abbreviated to TUB) provide you with two different options for fastening off the ruck carry using a shorter wrap.
+The ruck or rucksack carry is a single pass (one layer of wrap covering the baby) back carry.
+For a standard ruck the tails of the wrap would be passed around your waist and knotted at the front.
+You may not have enough length to do this with a short wrap, or just prefer not have the wrap tied across your middle, so the knotless finish or tying under bum (often abbreviated to TUB) provides you with two different options for fastening off the ruck carry using a shorter wrap.

 - Ruck carries are simple and quick to tie.
 They can be adapted to be done using a variety of lengths of wrap